wang-q/withncbi/pop/README.md

         genus = 'Trichoderma'
     ```

-    When the two approach get very different number of strains, you run the following steps.
+    When the two approaches get very different number of strains, you run the following steps.
 Check
     intermediate results on necessary.

     Working directory should be `~/data/alignment/Fungi/GENOMES/trichoderma` in this section.